Reading Time: 7 minutes

 Here are the main exercises that should make up the majority of a lifter’s training program to build a complete physique:

 Most of the above movements will work large muscle groups.
-I’ve even listed the primary isolation and abdominal movements you can also use in a training program below:
+I’ve even listed the primary isolation and an abdominal movement you can also use in a training program below:

 By using compound exercises as the base of your training you will be able to pack on great size and strength.